 Whether it’s a way to speed things up a little or to build rapport with your class.
 Trying out a new technique for taking attendance can be a fun routine to implement.
 We’ve gathered 9 of the best ideas around for you to try.

-2) Getting to know you - Once you’ve said their name, ask then a question.
+Getting to know you - Once you’ve said their name, ask them a question.
 What’s your favourite thing to do?
 What is your favourite movie?
-This can be a little time consuming, but it’s a great way to engage with students and get to know them as well as encourage them to speak in in front of the class.
+This can be a little time consuming, but it’s a great way to engage with students and get to know them as well as encourage them to speak in front of the class.

-3) Speed things up - If it’s time you’re looking to save, then set a stopwatch and see how quick you can whizz through the attendance sheet.
-Can the class better it each day?
+Speed things up - If it’s time you’re looking to save, then set a stopwatch and see how quickly you can whizz through the attendance sheet.
+Can the class get quicker each day?

-4) Mix things up - Pick names in a random order when taking the register.
+Mix things up - Pick names in random order when taking the register.
 Keep them on their toes and make sure they’re concentrating.

-7) Go international — Share a list of ways to say hello in different languages from around the world.
-Once you’ve said their name, the children must choose one of them to respond with.
+Go international — Share a list of ways to say hello in different languages from around the world.
+Once you’ve said their name, the children choose one of them to respond with.

 Rate their day — Once you’ve said a student’s name they respond with a number between 1 and 5 to say how their day is going.
 This shows you care and also gives you a great idea of their mood.